kearutherford/BerkeleyForestsAnalytics/README.md

 The `TreeBiomass` function uses the Forest Inventory and Analysis (FIA) Regional Biomass Equations to estimate above-ground stem, bark, and branch tree biomass.
 It provides the option to adjust biomass estimates for the structural decay of standing dead trees.
-Note that standing dead trees also lose mass through degradation, which is indirectly accounted for in this method through a decrease in height.
-However, degradation of bark and branches is not directly accounted for.
-See references 1, 2 & 3 below.
+See “Background information for tree biomass estimations” below for further details.

 ### Inputs